Unikraft Code Review Process

 On this page, we detail how the process of a review of a PR occurs for both those who wish to make new contributions to the core, or any additional micro-library component, as well as those who conduct the reviews themselves.

-1. After a new PR is submitted, the first thing to occur are a number of automatic checks and new builds of the branch-to-be-merged from Unikraft’s CI/CD system based on Concourse.
+1. After a new PR is submitted, the first thing to occur are a number of automatic checks and new builds of the branch-to-be-merged from Unikraft's CI/CD system.
 One of the first operations to occur is autolabelling.

 2. The operation to occur is the auto-assignment of a reviewer and maintainer (or “sheppard”) to the PR.